-Thermocouples often require specific cables called thermocouple extension cables.
+Thermocouples often require specific cables called thermocouple extension cables or extension wires.
 Extension cables use the same material as the thermocouple, so they send the emission-motive force (EMF) accurately.
 X marks the spot, or in this case, the extension cable.
 So if you see a cable marked “JX”, for example, it is a cable for a type-J thermocouple.

 The extension cable also prevents you from connecting the sensor directly to the control system, depending on the distance.
 However, you can find applications with extra-long cables to make this connection.
 You won’t find this issue in an RTD installation.
 RTDs need certain cables too, but they cost a lot less.

 Compensating cables use cheaper materials than thermocouples.
 They produce similar numbers to extension cables but in a more limited range.
 The letter C identifies compensating cables, so a cable marked “RCA” is a compensating cable for a type-R thermocouple.

 Some manufacturers recommend using C cables only to connect the sensor to the transmitter.
 Beyond that, the cable is less accurate than an X cable.
 The compensating cable’s conventional insulating material, often PVC, also covers a smaller temperature range.

 To know more about thermocouple tables, please ask our engineers!